 No. Exterior sensors can be obscured by moisture, snow, dirt, darkness, and other elements.
 Can I turn it off?

 Yes.
 Although, most systems turn ON automatically when the car is started.
-Sideview Camera and in some cases offers the driver a 360° view of the surrounding area of the car.
-Protects bumpers, trim and wheel rims from damage at slow speeds.
+Sideview Camera

 Shows you an image on a monitor of what is coming up alongside your car The Benefit...